Andrey Krisanov

 uv tool install ty

-This will install ruff (code formatter) and ty (type checker) as command-line tools that we can use in Helix.
-On macOS, uv tool install puts executables in a user bin directory that must be on your PATH.
-The exact path depends on your setup, but a very common fix is:
+This installs Ruff and ty as command-line tools.
+On macOS, uv tool install puts executables in a user bin directory that must be on PATH.
+The exact path depends on your setup; a common configuration is:

 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc